ninadpatil09/NLP-Notebooks/README.md

 ## Notebooks

-- [Tokenization.ipynb](Tokenization.ipynb): Notebook demonstrating tokenization techniques using NLTK and SpaCy.
+- [Tokenization](Tokenization.ipynb): Notebook demonstrating tokenization techniques using NLTK and SpaCy.
-- [Stemming.ipynb](Stemming.ipynb): Implement stemming techniques with NLTK and SpaCy in Python using 'NLP - Stemming' notebook.
+- [Stemming](Stemming.ipynb): Implement stemming techniques with NLTK and SpaCy in Python using 'NLP - Stemming' notebook.
-- [Lemmatization.ipynb](Lemmatization.ipynb): Explore lemmatization methods in Python using NLTK and SpaCy within the 'NLP - Lemmatization' notebook.
+- [Lemmatization](Lemmatization.ipynb): Explore lemmatization methods in Python using NLTK and SpaCy within the 'NLP - Lemmatization' notebook.

 ## Requirements